upenn-embedded/omnibot.github.io/README.md

 ### 1. Abstract

-Our final project is a gesture controlled rover robot designed to enable users to control a mobile robot’s movement using intuitive hand gestures.
-The robot will use omni wheels for enhanced maneuverability, allowing for movement in multiple directions (forward, backward, lateral, and diagonal).
-Additionally, the rover will include a collision detection system using an ultrasonic sensor that triggers a buzzer/LED when obstacles are detected.
+Our final project is a gesture controlled omnidirectional robot designed to enable users to control a mobile robot’s movement using intuitive hand gestures.
+The robot will use omni wheels for enhanced maneuverability, allowing for movement in multiple directions (forward, backward, lateral, and diagonal) without the need for steering or reorientation.
+This is unlike traditional wheels, which require turning to change direction.
+Additionally, the OmniBot will include a collision detection system using an ultrasonic sensor that triggers a buzzer when obstacles are detected.

 ### 2. Motivation